Skip to main content

 How do tick bites happen?

 Once a tick lands on you, it typically moves to a warm, moist place on your body (such as your scalp, armpits, or groin).
 It then attaches firmly to your skin and begins to draw blood.
-The tick will feed on your blood anywhere from a few days to a few weeks, then fall off once it’s full.
+The tick will feed on your blood for anywhere from a few days to a few weeks, then fall off once it’s full.
 Here’s the kicker: you likely won’t feel any of it happening.

 How soon after a tick bite will symptoms appear?